GDSR - Applying, guidelines and resources

 Who is eligible to apply for the Game Development Sector Rebate (GDSR)?

-A business may be eligible to apply for the GDSR if the business is a New Zealand resident that has a New Zealand Company Number; is a foreign resident that has a permanent establishment in New Zealand and a New Zealand Company Number; and undertakes relevant game development activity.
+A business may be eligible to apply for the GDSR if it is a registered New Zealand business with a New Zealand Company Number; or a foreign company that has both a permanent establishment in New Zealand and a New Zealand Company Number.
+In addition, the business must undertake relevant game development activities within New Zealand.

 While the focus of the rebate is predominantly on businesses developing video games, businesses developing digital assets for the games sector may also qualify.